-State Forestry Corps Ufficio Territoriale per la Biodiversità Via Bicocchi, 2 58022 Follonica (GR) - Italy Phone / Fax 39 0566 44616 e-mail s.vagniluca@corpoforestale.it University of Florence Biology Department Via La Pira.
-4 50121 Florence - Italy Phone / Fax 39 055 2757438 email renato.benesperi@unifi.i
+State Forestry Corps Ufficio Territoriale per la Biodiversità Via Bicocchi, 2 58022 Follonica (GR) - Italy Phone / Fax 39 0566 44616 e-mail s.vagniluca@corpoforestale.it together!

+University of Florence Biology Department Via La Pira, 4 50121 Florence - Italy Phone / Fax 39 055 2757438 email renato.benesperi@unifi.it

-Tuscany, restoring habitat not only for birds www.restoconlife.eu Broken balances?
+Tuscany, restoring habitat not only for birds www.restoconlife.eu

+Broken balances?

-Let's put nature back WHAT ARE WE DOING?
+Let's put nature back

+WHAT ARE WE DOING?

 The Tuscan Archipelago is rich in biodiversity with unique and exclusive animals and plants.
 However, these have often been impacted by the acts of human beings.
 The project "RESTO CON LIFE - Island conservation in Tuscany, restoring habitat not only for birds" aims to restore the delicate balance between the natural components of the Montecristo, Elba, Pianosa and Giannutri islands.
-Redeveloping these areas means counting on the natural recovery capacities of the ecosystems found within them and investing in the future of these Mediterranean islands.
+Restoring these areas means counting on the natural recovery capacities of the ecosystems found within them and investing in the future of these Mediterranean islands.

-PIANOSA

-We are restoring the plant and animal communities by eliminating certain species which are

-foreign to the autochthonous fauna and flora of

-the island.
-An example is the Black Rat which is

-especially harmful to the marine birds.
+the plant and animal communities by eliminating certain species which are foreign to the autochthonous fauna and flora of the island.
+An example is the Black Rat which is especially harmful to the seabirds.

-We are protecting strips of Mediterranean

-maguis from the wild goat, whose grazing is
+protecting strips of Mediterranean maguis from the wild goat, whose grazing is sometimes too intense

-IONTECRISTO

-sometimes too intense